CenturyLinkCloud/PublicKB/AFv1/migration-faq.md

 There are many reasons to make the move to AppFog v2:

-- **Robust feature set to help developers.** Based on most recent stable versions of the open source Cloud Foundry platform
+- **Robust feature set to help developers**.
+Based on most recent stable versions of the open source Cloud Foundry platform
 - **Competitive pricing**.
 Only pay for what you use
-- **Integrated into the CenturyLink Cloud Control Portal,** Includes additional management features and easy access to other cloud services
+- **Integrated into the CenturyLink Cloud Control Portal**.
+Includes additional management features and easy access to other cloud services

 #### What services are supported on AppFog v2?